 Question: There is a question that I have regarding clinical hypnotherapy that is not listed here: can I contact you via phone or email?
 Answer: I welcome any queries regarding myself as a therapist and therapy sessions and the many issues and problems that I deal with.
 This is not a commitment to book a session but an opportunity for us to have an informal chat before making up your mind as to whether that I am the hypnotherapist that best suits your need.

-"With 20 years of clinical expertise in mental health Simon practises as a hypnotherapist in Egham, Hounslow, Heathrow Airport, Staines, Ashford in Middlesex, Stanwell, Laleham, Bedfont, Feltham, Windsor, Wentworth, Virginia Water, Englefield Green, Wraysbury, Thorpe Park, Woking, Colnbrook, Chertsey, Sunbury, Ascot, Eton, Addlestone, Richmond upon Thames, Twickenham, Slough, Shepperton, Datchet, Winkfield, Cranbourne, Whitely Village, Windlesham, Hampton, Hanworth, Hythe End, Clewer, Southall, Isleworth, West Molesy, Esher, Wexham Court, Richings Park, Cranford, Harlington, Harmondsworth, Bray and surrounding areas in 2017."
+"With 20 years of clinical expertise in mental health Simon practises as a hypnotherapist in Egham, Hounslow, Heathrow Airport, Staines, Ashford in Middlesex, Stanwell, Laleham, Bedfont, Feltham, Windsor, Wentworth, Virginia Water, Englefield Green, Wraysbury, Thorpe Park, Woking, Colnbrook, Chertsey, Sunbury, Ascot, Eton, Addlestone, Richmond upon Thames, Twickenham, Slough, Shepperton, Datchet, Winkfield, Cranbourne, Whitely Village, Windlesham, Hampton, Hanworth, Hythe End, Clewer, Southall, Isleworth, West Molesy, Esher, Wexham Court, Richings Park, Cranford, Harlington, Harmondsworth, Bray, uk and surrounding areas in 2018."